Xelatrz/SYSC3110_Scrabble/README.md

 - Words must connect to existing tiles (after first turn)

 - On first turn, tiles must touch the starting space

+- Score's the word formed on each turn by the corresponding values of each tile

 ### End Conditions
 - A player uses all tiles AND the tile bag is empty